 Below are different antenna models, indicating which part is meant to be in front and at the back.

-When antennas are mentioned, the Yagi-style antenna, very well known as the Yagi-Uda antenna, is one of the first pictures that come to mind.
+When antennas are mentioned, the Yagi-style antenna, very well known as the Yagi-Uda antenna, is one of the first to come to mind.
 The name Yagi-Uda was derived from the Japanese inventors.
 It is one of the oldest kinds of antennas.

 To position this aright, the reflector, which has the longer poles, is meant to be at the back while the arrays which get smaller as it protrudes is the front.

-Bowtie antennas receive their signals through the direction of the butterfly-shaped wing and no other means, which is usually vertical in its positioning.
+Bowtie antennas receive their signals through the direction of the butterfly-shaped wing which is usually vertical in its positioning.
 This antenna is good at receiving signals from different channels because the signals come through a 60-degree angle.
 It is also designed to withstand the strength of the wind, which saves one the stress of climbing up the roof for reset.

 The horizontal bars, which is the reflector, are meant to be the back while the butterfly or X-shaped feature, which is the receptor faces the front.

 The part that faces the front is the small part of the antenna, while the reflector, which has both up and down, faces the front also.
-The make of the hybrid antenna is very similar to that of the Yagi style.
+The make of the hybrid antenna is very similar to that of the Yagi.

 The panel antenna is just an advanced version of the old contemporary antenna with several poles within, just that it is covered.
 This kind of antenna doesn’t need any specification for front and back as one side out rightly reveals that it will be mounted and its other side, which is the panel area, faces the front.